COVID-19: Current Board Advice to Parents:

 Will teaching and learning be different?

-Yes, to some extent, but much of our approach to teaching and learning will be similar.
-We will be taking care to give personal space as far as possible when working in groups and taking sensible precautions to minimise very immediate contact and sharing of resources during Level 2, and/or to sanitize as appropriate.
+Much of our approach to teaching and learning will be similar.
+We will be taking care to give personal space as far as possible when working in groups and taking sensible precautions to minimise very immediate contact (the 'breath zone') and sharing of resources during Level 2, and/or to sanitize as appropriate.

 Will the learning programmes effectively start from scratch?